 Disable Feedback Frequency.

-Go to Settings app > Privacy > Feeback and diagnostics and under the Feedback frequency, select Never from the drop-down menu.
+Go to Settings app > Privacy > Feeback and diagnostics.
+Set the Feeback Frequency to Never in the drop-down menu.

 Disable Feedback & Diagnostics data